trizen/sidef-book/syntax_and_semantics/control_flow/continue.md

 # continue

-The `continue` statement can be used inside the `given/when` construct to jump to the next branch.
+The `continue` statement can be used inside a `given/when` construct to continue to the next branch.

 ```ruby
 var i = 10;